J-O-B/portfolio/README.md

 has allowed me to create a basic HTML form, without the need for any additional JavaScript or PHP.

 Accessibility is a huge part of this project.
-To help users who may depend on this, I have included ALT text for every image on the page, I prior to using a certain color, I have checked the contrast of colors between the foreground and background to comply with [WCAG guidelines](https://color.a11y.com/ContrastPair/), as well as include screen reader text for every button to assist the visually impared.
-I initially included a basic HTML audio file, however, after reading that the standard HTML 'audio controls' do not comply with keyboard accessibility, I added a two simple JavaScript buttons (Play/Pause and Stop), this JavaScript is attached onto the HTML code which now allows keyboard accessibility to this function.
+To help users who may depend on this, I have included ALT text for every image on the page, prior to using a certain color, I have checked the contrast of colors between the foreground and background to comply with [WCAG guidelines](https://color.a11y.com/ContrastPair/), as well as include screen reader text for every button to assist the visually impared.
+I initially included a basic HTML audio file, however, after reading that the standard HTML 'audio controls' do not comply with keyboard accessibility (in some browsers), I added a two simple JavaScript buttons (Play/Pause and Stop), this JavaScript is attached onto the HTML audio code which now allows keyboard accessibility to this function.

 ### <ins>**_Future Features:_**</ins>
 In the future this portfolio will include more JavaScript, for example, the 'back to top' button would be nicer if it was a scrolling motion rather than a simple jump